newenclave/aikartos/README.md

 The project is written in **C++20**.

 > **Note:** This is a purely educational project.
-> It was developed using a NUCLEO-F411RE board for experimentation purposes.
+> It was originally developed using a NUCLEO-F411RE board for experimentation purposes.
-> Compatibility with other devices has not been tested.
+> Recently tested and confirmed to run on NUCLEO-H753ZI as well, though full multi-platform support is still a work in progress.

 ## Table of Contents
 - [Features](#features)